PGY-2 Pharmacy Residency in Critical Care at Mayo Clinic Hospital — Rochester

 Developing the future critical care specialist

-After the 12-month PGY-2 Pharmacy Residency in Critical Care at Mayo Clinic Hospital — Rochester, you will be a proficient independent practitioner capable of providing advanced pharmaceutical care to acutely ill patients.
+After completing the 12-month PGY-2 Pharmacy Residency in Critical Care at Mayo Clinic Hospital — Rochester, residents will be proficient independent practitioners capable of providing advanced pharmaceutical care to critically ill patients.

-- Develop expertise, knowledge and skills in multiple areas of critical care through a challenging, high-quality curriculum
+- Develop expertise, knowledge and skills in multiple areas of critical care through a challenging curriculum

 - Contribute to an interdisciplinary health care team by participating in cardiopulmonary resuscitations